jxoir/go-ecxfabric/README.md

 An **UNOFFICIAL** Go SDK for integrating with the Equinix ECX API v3.
 Tested with Go 1.10+

-:warning: WARNING: This SDK is **NOT official** What foes this mean?
+:warning: WARNING: This SDK is **NOT official** What does this mean?

 * There is no formal Equinix [support] (https://developer.equinix.com) for this SDK at this point
 * Bugs may or may not get fixed